maykar/compact-custom-header/compact-custom-header/readme.md

 * Show all tabs so that when using a device where tabs are hidden, you can temporarily show all tabs to allow for easy configuration.
 * The refresh button will do a hard refresh, refreshing the page ignoring cache.

-## User Agent (or User Name) Config:
+## User Agent (or Username) Config:

-You can have a different set of settings per device by using user name or user agent.
+You can have a different set of settings per device by using username or user agent.
 To find the user agent you can click "show user agent" on the card when configuring the lovelace ui or by [googling "get user agent"](http://www.google.com/search?q=get+user+agent) on the device.
 This is the result from my phone:

 <img src="https://i.imgur.com/BWs8zj8.jpg" width="300px">